dzackgarza/Notes/Class_Notes/2019/Algebra/CourseNotes.md

 > See section 7.1

 Let $M_{m, n}(\RR)$ denote $m\times n$ matrices with coefficients in $R$.
-This is an $R\dashR$ bimodule, and since $R$ is not necessarily a commutative ring, these two module actions may not be equivalent.
+This is an $R\dash R$ bimodule, and since $R$ is not necessarily a commutative ring, these two module actions may not be equivalent.

 If $m=n$, then $M_{n,n}(R)$ is a ring under the usual notions of matrix addition and multiplication.